leoisagod/k8s-custom-scheduler-lab/docs/01_vmware_setup.md

 ## Step 3: Downloading
 1. Click on `Terms and Conditions`.
 Read it
 2. Now you can mark on the checkbox
-3. And now you download by clicking the icon
+3. And now you can download by clicking on the icon
 ![Version](../images/圖5.png)